hemerajs/hemera/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/hemerajs/hemera/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-1. Clone repository
-2. `npm install`
-3. `lerna bootstrap`
-4. Install gnats server and make it accesible in your user path.
-5. Run tests `npm run test`

 ## Versioning